CityOfNewOrleans/JTMP-Data-Exchange-Specs/BookingExchange.md

 ## Real-World Effects:

+The purpose of this data exchange is to notify Subscriber systems of a new jail event.
+On a new jail booking, subscribers will have the data needed to create a new termporary case for preparing for the next step in the criminal justice process (e.g., a first appearance, indigent defense determination or charge review).

-Notify Subscriber systems of a new jail event.
-Subscribers may update existing pending case events or update previously-created events.
+Subscribers may create new pending case events or update previously-created events.
 Many Subscriber systems will opt to stage incoming events in a queue or review screen pending human action to import into the case management system.

 ## Data Requirements: